FINDING COMPETENT COURTS/AUTHORITIES

 3. Accepted languages (Article 20(2)(c))

-A European Enforcement Order certificate may be provided translated into Finnish, Swedish or English.
+European Enforcement Order certificates may be provided translated into Finnish, Swedish or English.

 4. Authorities designated for the purpose of certifying authentic instruments (Art.
 25)

-A list of the towns and municipalities in Finland is available in electronic format on the web pages maintained by the Ministry of Justice www.oikeus.fi.
-The addresses of the towns and municipalities may also be found through the web pages of the Association of local and regional authorities www.kunnat.net.
+A list of Finland’s municipalities is available in electronic format on the https://oikeus.fi/fi/ website maintained by the Ministry of Justice.
+The contact details of the municipalities may also be found on the http://www.kunnat.net website.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.